UrieW/uwsite/content/posts/2025/feb/erlnkfix1.md

 ## Status Report(Feb 22, 2025):

-The guide pages' link error was fully made by the webdev's problem knowing how to link pages server-wise.
+The guide pages' link error was fully made by the webdev's problem of knowing how to link pages server-wise.
 The error has been fully fixed, and all pages affected in the first place have been updated to show the fix!!!